AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 <tbody>
 <tr>
 <td>
 <p>You can now use the new Web In-App messaging capability to display personalized content directly on websites, through modal-overlay messages.
-This feature enables you to engage effectively with web visitors, enhancing user interaction, retention, and conversion rates.<br/><!--br/>
+This feature enables you to engage effectively with web visitors, enhancing user interaction, retention, and conversion rates.<br/><br/></p>
-Learn more in the <a href="../audience/computed-attributes.md">detailed documentation</a>.</p-->
 <!--img src="assets/do-not-localize/computed-attributes.gif"-->
 </tr>
 </tbody>